Romson-Niega/romson-niega/README.md

 I am a dedicated learner of all things IT and cyber security.
 Plus a genuinely happy person.

-- I’m currently working on Security for a Mobile Scanning App
+- I’m currently working on security for a mobile scanning application
 - I'm currently employeed: https://isd.lacounty.gov
 - How to reach me: https://www.linkedin.com/in/romson-niega/